Course Announcement: "Statistics of Inequality and Discrimination" (36-313)

 Statistical tools: tests for differences in proportions or

-- Algorithmic bias: Can predictive or decision-making algorithms be
+- Algorithmic bias and/or fairness: Can predictive or decision-making algorithms be

 biased?
 What would that even mean?
 Do algorithms trained on existing data

 necessarily inherit the biases of the world?
 What notions of fairness or

 unbiased can we actually implement for algorithms?
 What trade-offs are

 involved in enforcing different notions of fairness?
 Are "risk-prediction

 Statistical tools: Methods for evaluating the accuracy of predictions;